hydradatabase/hydra/README.md

 This benchmark represents typical workload in the following areas: clickstream and traffic analysis, web analytics, machine-generated data, structured logs, and events data.
 It covers the typical queries in ad-hoc analytics and real-time dashboards.

 ### Hydra vs Postgres
-Results in seconds, smaller is better.
+Results in seconds, smaller is better.<br />
 ![Hydra - the open source data warehouse](.images/ReadmeBenchmarks.png)

 ### Hydra vs. Enterprise data warehouses